 The following waveshapes can be seen using the disk exerciser test, option 2, ±seek with a five-track (0-5) seek using the scope loop option.

-All waveshapes were taken with a X10 probe on the disk drive board (E-A1, E-B1, E-C1, or E-D1).
+All waveshapes were taken with a X10 probe on the disk drive board (E-A1 or E-B1).